logo

 agency: C&G Partners

-The Biblical Place Names experience features a database of all places in the United States named after places mentioned in the Bible.
+The first one, Biblical Place Names, works on a 42-inch touchscreen and features a database of all places in the United States named after places mentioned in the Bible.

 The following are educational videos that play on vertical monitors.
-In the videos, stage actors play some of the American Founding Fathers and read excerpts from their letters where they argue how much the Bible is ought to influence political decisions in the newly founded nation.
+In the videos, stage actors play some of the American Founding Fathers and read excerpts from their letters where they argue how much the Bible ought to influence the laws of the new nation.

 The letters themselves are placed in glass boxes below.